telerik/winforms-docs/diagram/features/save-and-load-layout.md

 {{endregion}}

->note You can use the RadDiagram.**Save** method in case you need just the string representation of the XML data.
+>tip You can use the RadDiagram.**Save** method in case you need just the string representation of the XML data.

 ## Load Layout